Egod3/.dotFiles/README.md

 # .dotFiles
-A collection of linux confirugation files.
+A collection of linux configuration files.